Hell's Gate National Park lies south of Lake Naivasha in Kenya.

 See

-As of 2024, access to all Gorges is forbidden since 2019 because of flash flood incidents.
+As of 2025, access to some gorges is forbidden since 2019 because of flash flood incidents.
+And to enter Hell's Gate Gorge, you must hire a guide.

-• 1 Hell's Gate Gorge (Ol Njorowa).
+- 1 Hell's Gate Gorge (Ol Njorowa).
 A narrow sandstone gorge which was sculpted by water and light.
 In some places it can be slippery and you need to know where to put your feet.
-The rangers will ask for (at least) Ksh 500/person to guide you while just after the gate locals will wait to do so for less and for a whole group.
-If you're not going with an official guide you have to sign in and out at the Ranger's Post.
-There is no charge to hike into the gorge and it is within the national park not part of a “Masai Village” as some scammers might tell you when you reach the Ranger Station.
-If you choose to hike alone be very careful of the weather, there is a real danger of flash floods in the narrow canyon - there are a number of emergency exits, look out for them.
+Note that there is a real danger of flash floods in the narrow canyon - there are a number of emergency exits, look out for them.

-• 2 Central Tower Gorge.
+- 2 Central Tower Gorge.
 The Central Tower Gorge is the main creek coming from the left hand side when you walk the Hell's Gate Gorge.
-Since there was n deadly accident with 7 Kenyan university students because of flooding waters most guides pass this way.
+Since there was a deadly accident with 7 Kenyan university students because of flooding waters most guides pass this way.
 Do not go there without a guide.

 Do